arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ## Working With Portenta X8 Board Manager

-The Portenta X8 Board Manager helps you to keep your Portenta X8 Linux image and containers up to date, even remotely, using Over-The-Air (OTA) updates via wireless connectivity.
+The Portenta X8 Board Manager helps you keep your Portenta X8 Linux image and containers up to date, even remotely, using Over-The-Air (OTA) updates via wireless connectivity.

-To access these features, an **Arduino Cloud for Business** plan with Portenta X8 Board Manager subscription is required.
+An **Arduino Cloud for Business** plan with a Portenta X8 Board Manager subscription is required to enable these features.

 **For more information on configuration and environment exploration, please refer to the [Portenta X8 Board Manager](#portenta-x8-board-manager) section at the beginning of the user manual.**